orval-labs/orval/README.md

   // single to have everything in the same file
   // split to have definition, implementation, schemas, mock in differents files
   // tags to have a file by tag
-  mode?: OutputMode;
+  // splitTags a mix of split and tags mode?: OutputMode;
   // add mock to your implementation mock?: boolean | 'msw';